Bohr1005/xcrypto/README.md

 ## Donation

 Open source is not easy.
 Please give the author some encouragement.
-Treat the author to a cup of Mixue or Luckin Coffee, your Issues will be resolved first.
+Treat the author a cup of Mixue or Luckin Coffee, your Issues will be resolved first.

 ![alipay](static/alipay.jpeg)
 ![alipay](static/wechat.jpeg)